-Т Title Before you even think about reading the poetry or trying to analyze it, speculate on what you think the poem might be about based upon the title.
+т Title Before you even think about reading the poetry or trying to analyze it, speculate on what you think the poem might be about based upon the title.
 Often time authors conceal meaning in the title and give clues in the title.
 Jot down what you think the poem will be about.
 P Paraphrase Before you begin thinking about meaning or trying to analyze the poem, don't overlook the literal meaning of the poem.
 One of the biggest problems that students often make in poetry analysis is jumping to conclusions before understanding what is taking place in the poem.
 When you paraphrase a poem, write in your own words exactly what happens in the poem.
 Look at the number of sentences in the poem-your paraphrase should have exactly the same number.
-This technique is especially helpful for poems written in the 17^{th} and 19^{th} centuries.
-Make sure that you understand the difference between a paraphrase and a summary. С Connotation devices contribute to the meaning, the effect, or both of a poem.
-You may consimagery, figures of speech, diction, point of view, and sound devices.
+This technique is especially helpful for poems written in the 17 th and 19 th centuries.
+Make sure that you understand the difference between a paraphrase and a summary .
+C Connotation For this approach the term refers to any and all poetic devices, focusing on how such devices contribute to the meaning, the effect, or both of a poem.
+You may consider imagery, figures of speech, diction, point of view, and sound devices.
 It is not necessary that you identify all the poetic devices within the poem.
-The ones you identify should be seen as a way of supporting the conclusions you are going to d about the poem.
+The ones you do identify should be seen as a way of supporting the conclusions you are going to draw about the poem.
 What meaning does the poem have beyond the literal meaning?
 Complete as many areas as possible in the chart below.
-Form - the way the poem is laid out on Diction - word choice; Imagery - language that the page, its rhyme scheme, sonnet, terza rima, octave rima, villanelle unusual words, connotation, denotation any of the five senses, when an author uses words to paint a picture) Point of View - from whose perspective is it told Details Allusions (indirect references to history, current events, other literary works/media) Symbolism - when an author uses symbols: objects literally there in the poem/story, but which also have deeper symbolic meanings Figurative Language- simile, metaphor, personification, hyperbole, exaggeration Sound devices - alliteration, assonance, onomatopoeia, rhythm, rhyme, consonance Other Devices- irony, oxymoron, paradox, pun, sarcasm, understatemen understatement, antithesis A Attitude Having examined the poem's devices and clues closely, you are now ready to explore the multiple attitudes and tones that may be present.
+Form - the way the poem is laid out on the page, its rhyme scheme, sonnet, terza rima, octave rima, villanelle Network the sense of the poem is a point of the five senses, when an author uses words to paint a picture) Point of View - from whose perspective is it told Details Allusions (indirect references to history, current events, other literary works/media) Symbolism - when an author uses symbols: objects literally there in the poem/story, but which also have deeper symbolic meanings Figurative Language- simile, metaphor, personification, hyperbole, exaggeration Sound devices - alliteration, assonance, onomatopoeia, rhythm, rhyme, consonance Other Devices- irony, oxymoron, paradox, pun, sarcasm, understatement, antithesis A Attitude Having examined the poem's devices and clues closely, you are now ready to explore the multiple attitudes and tones that may be present.
 Examination of diction, images, and details suggests the speaker's attitude and contributes to understanding.
 You may refer to the list of words on Tone that will help you.
 Remember that usually the tone or attitude cannot be named with a single word.
 Think complexity .
 What is the speaker's attitude?
 How does the speaker feel about him or herself, about others, and about the subject?
 What is the author's attitude?
 How does the author feel about the speaker, about other characters, about the subject, and the reader?
 List specific words and phrases that help give clues to attitude.